ShaunCurtis/CEC.Blazor/Building a Database Application in Blazor - Part 2.md

 See the [project code](https://github.com/ShaunCurtis/CEC.Blazor/blob/master/CEC.Blazor/Services/BaseServerDataService.cs) for the full class - it's rather long.

-The service implements boilerplate functionality:
+The service implements boilerplate code:
 1. Implement the *IDataService* interface CRUD methods.
 1. Async Methods to build out the Create, Update and Delete Stored Procedures.
 2. Async Methods to get lists and individual records using EF DbSets.